rakibul-islam-hasib/hungry-bunny-client/README.md

 #### Menu page:- User can see popular menu items.
 Image, price, menu name, description and add to cart.
 #### Menu page:- User can see popular menu items and our menu items show using tab.
 Image, price, menu name, description and add to cart.
 #### Login page:- Use multi steps login system. first name, second email address and lastly password.
+#### Register page:- User can email and password then login web site.
-#### Faq page:- User can see all faq questions and answers.
+#### Faq page:- User can see all faq questions and answers, user can give any suggestion.
 #### Blog page:- User can see all blogs.
-Image, author name, reading time, publish date, see, blogs page use pagination, every page show ten blogs. click blog details btn show blog details .
+Image, author name, reading time, publish date, see, blogs page use pagination, every page show ten blogs. click blog details btn show blog details, user can do comments.

+#### User Dashboard page:- User can manage his/her profile all personal info give this web site, number of menu, number of delivery, number of contact, orders numbers, payments number, bookings number and reviews number .
+#### User Dashboard Manage page:- New shipping address, city, apartment number.
+#### User Dashboard Payment page:- user can give card number, expiration date, and card holder name.
+#### User Dashboard Security page:- user can open two factor authentication, give new password, new password .
+#### Admin Dashboard page:- Manage all user, admin can change user role, make admin and make restaurant owner.
 #### User Dashboard page:- User can manage his/her profile.
-#### Admin Dashboard page:- Manage all user, admin can change user role, make admin and make restaurant owner.

 ## CLient Site Use Technology.
 ## Live site Link > [hungry-bunny](https://hungry-bunny-web.web.app)